 If you are not planning on removing any wall lining, specially treated loose-fill insulation can be pumped into the wall cavity.
 This could be installed by either drilling holes into the plasterboard from the inside, or drilling holes in between the bricks from the outside.

 In some cases, you can also lift tiles or sheets of roofing to install the insulation from above the wall cavity.
-This is another option if you are not removing any internal wall linings but would like to make your walls more energy efficient.

 Research the environmental credentials of your insulation product, and look out for products with low toxin levels.

 Acoustic performance or Sound Transmission Class (STC) rating

 Most insulation products will provide a certain level of sound reduction as well as thermal insulation, offering extra incentive to insulate your walls.
 Good acoustic performance could be important if you have a problem with external noise.
 Heavier insulation products, like rock wool, tend to have the best sound reduction performance for a given width.

 Electrical wiring is often covered when insulation is installed.
 Seek advice from your electrician to ensure the wiring is suitable to be covered.
 Ensure any work the electrician does will not compromise the quality of the insulation installation.
 If you are using an installation company, it will usually arrange an electrician check and include the cost in the quoted price.

 Questions to ask your builder